- Posted by: adminbb

 - Category: Background Screening, International Background Checks

-Unprecedented demand for delivery services during the covid-19 shutdown has spurned massive growth for online retailers, who are hiring hundreds of thousands of new employees worldwide.
+Unprecedented demand for delivery services during the covid-19 shutdown has spurned massive growth.
+Online retailers, ecommerce shops and even cars’ companies who are hiring hundreds of thousands of new employees worldwide.

-Amazon recruited 175,000 new staff in March and April, 2020, boosting the company’s headcount worldwide to 20 per cent more than the same time the previous year.
+Amazon recruited 175,000 new staff in March and April 2020.
+Boosting the company’s headcount worldwide to 20 per cent more than the same time the previous year.
 The growth has come at a cost though.
-Amazon said in April it was temporarily increasing workers’ pay by two dollars worldwide, meaning the company would have to shell out an extra $500 million.
+Amazon said in April it was temporarily increasing workers’ pay by two dollars worldwide.
+This means the company would have to shell out an extra $500 million.

-For those businesses that had to shut down but have ridden out the slump, ready to start up again, recruitment is also a priority in the coming months.
+For those businesses that had to shut down but are ready to start again recruitment is also a priority.

 1. Define Workforce Requirements